Fairhaven Christmas Eve

 And so the window was ready for the children of Fairhaven to discover.

-I think it's pretty obvious that this little children's story has a Christian slant; that's because I have a Christian slant that I don't generally write about on this blog.
+This little children's story has a Christian slant.
+That's because I have a Christian slant that I don't generally write about on this blog.
 I'm not trying to offend anyone, but that's the way this charming story goes.